znjameswu/epgi/doc/design.md

 4. Solution 2-2 and 3 actually have the same execution flow.

 Decision: Prototype with Solution 1 and later try Solution 2-2 or 3.
 Solution 1 is easy to upgrade to Solution 2-2.

+# Detached layout optimization (for !parent_use_size) is incorrect

+Therefore we can get rid of that ugly LayoutExecutor, since now every layout operation is structured.